ont-app/igraph/README.md

 #object[igraph.graph.Graph 0x67e46c69 "igraph.graph.Graph@67e46c69"]
 ```

-One adds to it like this:
+One adds to it like this (returns a new immutable object):

 ```
 (add my-graph